 - Or an area that’s either constraining work or enabling growth.

 - A paradox, a knot that is so entangled we can’t untangle it.
 And that problem is made more prominent.

-- Once we find strong disagreements or there isn’t sufficient time to agree upon a decision, work complexity is felt and noticed.
+- Work complexity is felt and noticed once we find strong disagreements or there isn’t sufficient time to agree upon a decision.

 We figure out how to work together.

 - Together, we identify and experiment with ways to work, move past, and progress on this wicked problem or challenge.

 - And as we enter this journey, we communicate what is being noticed, changed, and learned.